Mylesthemonster/ece209as_project/docs/report.md

 ## 5. Discussion and Conclusions

-We look to improve the model they implemented adn make it more robust.
+We look to improve the model they implemented and make it more robust.
 This paper is brand new (2021) so most of their process is using newer and relevant technology to implement their learning model.
 For example, we are both using Tensorflow post the TF 2.0 update.
-Our approach of adding a much need validation set, as well as improving the complexity opf the model will hopefully make for better more accurate results.
+Our approach of adding a much need validation set, as well as improving the complexity of the model will hopefully make for better more accurate results.'

-TO ADD:

-* add validation accuracy. hard to add because CTC decoding was not supported as a tensor operation, but can be implemented ourselves instead of using tensorflow functions

-* use future work from the slides
+Some tidbits for future work; We would have liked to have added validation accuracy, however it was hard to add because CTC decoding was not supported as a tensor operation.
+A solution that we did not explore would have been to create a validation accuracy metric system from scratch, instead of using tensorflow function.
+We were also not able to create a CoreML model to test real-time functionality on the apple watch itself.
+The library to convert Tensorflow models to CoreML models, at the time of this project, does not support converting models that implement CTC.
+Our way around this shortcoming was to record the real-time data then upload it to be feed into the model for prediction.
+Additionally, in real world application, users would generate the ground truth labels using a similar prompt system to the one we implemented for test cases (see commented code in test_and_update function).
+The ViFin paper implemented a nice gesture system and for our case a user gesture that can confirm the correctness prediction would also be a great ease-of-use addition.

 ## 6. References